Food service manager, Kaiwhakahaere ratonga kai

 - experience in similar work

-- a relevant tertiary qualification in food and beverage service, food and beverage management, hospitality or similar area
+- a relevant tertiary qualification in food, tourism and hospitality or similar area

 - a Licence Controller Qualification